-I’ve found that how many shares you get on social media is influenced by several things, including your topic, the posts’ quality, and, of course, the size of your existing audience.
+I’ve found that how many shares you get on social media is influenced by several things, including your topic, the post's quality, and, of course, the size of your existing audience.
 What effect does length have on social shares?

-Of course, you still have to write a good post, one with a great headline and a compelling premise that solves your readers’ problem.
+Of course, you still have to write high-quality content with a great headline and a compelling premise that solves your readers’ problem.

 Do you want more traffic from Google for your blog?

 Who doesn’t want more organic traffic from Google?
 One month, many years ago, I went from getting just a trickle of new visitors from Google to getting over 1,000 new readers per day.
 I was ecstatic!